chi-org/freely/README.md

+# Freely
-## Freely - Homeschooling Web App
+## Homeschooling Web App

-Freely is an app to allow homeschool teachers to track their progress with a learning plan.
+Freely is an app to allow homeschool teachers to track their progress through a learning plan.

 # App Functionality